antarctica/lantern/docs/stores.md

 Stores Records in a [GitLab](/docs/architecture.md#gitlab) project repository using [`python-gitlab`](https://python-gitlab.readthedocs.io/en/stable/).

 Supports reading, creating and updating Records.
-Does not support deleting or moving Records, or [Freezing](#frozen-stores) as Records are accessed directly from GitLab.
+Does not support deleting or moving Records, or non-head file (record) revisions.

 > [!NOTE]
-> This store only supports reading the latest (head) revision of records.
+> GitLab stores do not support [Freezing](#frozen-stores) as Records are accessed directly from GitLab.
+> Use a [GitLab Cached Store](#gitlab-cached-store) instead for any frozen use cases.

-Records are stored in the remote repository in a given branch.
-A hashed directory structure is used to store records as in BAS 19115 JSON and ISO 19139 XML formats.
+Records are stored in BAS 19115 JSON and ISO 19139 XML formats in a repository branch using a hashed directory structure.
 For example a Record with file identifier `123abc` is stored as `/records/12/3a/123abc.json` and `/records/12/3a/123abc.xml`.

 > [!TIP]
-> The `GitLabStore` is a very inefficient if accessing large numbers of Records (e.g. for building the
+> The `GitLabStore` is a very inefficient if accessing large numbers of Records (e.g. for generating an entire
-> [Static Site](/docs/architecture.md#static-site)), due to the number of GitLab API calls.
+> [Site](/docs/architecture.md#sites)), due to the number of GitLab API calls it will generate.
 >
 > It is highly recommended to use a [`GitLabCachedStore`](#gitlab-cached-store) instead for these use cases.